Whitehall Museum, Cheam, London – Projects

 Whitehall Museum was opened to the community as a local museum and historic house in 1978 by the London Borough of Sutton.
-In a similar nature to Fulham Palace, Heritage Lottery Fund funding has been sought to maximise access to the building and to meet the public expectations of a modern museum.
-This is to include two small extensions; in keeping with the aesthetic of the house, and a reconfiguration of the internal layout and exhibition spaces.
+In a similar nature to Fulham Palace, Heritage Lottery Fund funding was sought to maximise access to the building and to meet the public expectations of a modern museum.
+This included two small extensions; in keeping with the aesthetic of the house, and a reconfiguration of the internal layout and exhibition spaces.

-The proposals also provide further opportunity to maintain and preserve the fabric and essence of the building and to open up more of the building to the public.
-The existing tea room is already a staple of the local community; the conversion of the existing warden’s flat into a dedicated space for school and family activities will also help to integrate the museum into the daily life of the village.
+The project also provided further opportunity to maintain and preserve the fabric and essence of the building and to open up more of the building to the public.
+The existing tea room was already a staple of the local community; the conversion of the existing warden’s flat into a dedicated space for school and family activities helped integrate the museum into the daily life of the village.

-Elliott Wood developed a structural trategy that is sympathetic to the historical heritage of the building, and where possible traditional methods & techniques have been proposed.
-It is planned to pre-fabricate the new two-storey extension from timber panels and crane this into place due to limited access.
+Elliott Wood developed a structural strategy that is sympathetic to the historical heritage of the building, and where possible traditional methods & techniques were used.
+A new two-storey extension pre-fabricated from timber panels was craned into place due to limited access.